MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 ---

-# Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus
+# Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps

 > [!IMPORTANT]
 > Office 365 ProPlus is being renamed to **Microsoft 365 Apps for enterprise**.
 To learn more about this name change, [read this blog post](https://go.microsoft.com/fwlink/p/?linkid=2120533).